VanwildemeerschBrent/Trello_Clone/README.md

 # Trello_Clone

-Clone of Trello made in React with mongoDB
+Clone of Trello made in Angular with mongoDB